Local Interpretations for Explainable Natural Language Processing: A Survey: Interpretable Methods

 While most papers we have discussed above follow the intuition that probes should avoid complex probes to prevent memorisation, \citet{pimentel-etal-2020-information} suggest that instead the probe with the best score on a given task should be chosen as the tightest estimate, since simpler models may simply be unable to extract the linguistic information present in a model, and such linguistic information cannot be `added' by more complex probes (since their only input are hidden representations).
 In addition, the authors argue that memorisation is an important part of linguistic competence, and as such probes should not be artificially punished (via control tasks) for doing this.
 Recent work has also presented methods that avoid making assumptions about probe complexity, such as MDL probing \citep{voita-titov-2020-information, lovering2021predicting}, which directly measures ‘amount of effort’ needed to achieve some extraction task, or DirectProbe \citep{zhou-srikumar-2021-directprobe}, which directly examines intermediate representations of models to avoid having to deal with additional classifiers.

-Finally, \citet{hall-maudslay-etal-2020-tale} compared the structural probe \cite{hewitt-manning-2019-structural} with a lightweight dependency parser (both given the same inputs), and demonstrate that the parser is generally able to extract more syntactic information from BERT embedding.
-In contrast, the probe performs better with a different metric, showing that the choice of metric is important for probes: when testing for evidence of linguistic information, one should not only consider the nature of the probe, but also the metric used to evaluate it.
+Finally, \citet{hall-maudslay-etal-2020-tale} compared the structural probe \cite{hewitt-manning-2019-structural} with a lightweight dependency parser (both given the same inputs) and demonstrated that the parser is generally able to extract more syntactic information from BERT embedding.
+In contrast, the probe performs better with a different metric, showing that the choice of metric is important for probes: when testing for evidence of linguistic information, one should consider not only the nature of the probe but also the metric used to evaluate it.
 Furthermore, the significance of well-performing probes is not clear: models may encode linguistic information not actually used by the end-task \citep{ravichander-etal-2021-probing}, showing that the presence of linguistic information does not imply it is being used for prediction.
-More causal approaches such as amnesiac probing \citep{10.1162/tacl_a_00359}, which directly intervene in the underlying model’s representations, may better distinguish between these cases.
+Some approaches proposed later that integrated the causal approaches such as amnesiac probing \citep{10.1162/tacl_a_00359}, which directly intervene in the underlying model’s representations, might be a possible solution to distinguish between these cases.